Karelian language: Alphabet

 Karelian is today written using a Latin alphabet consisting of 29 characters.
 It extends the ISO basic Latin alphabet with the additional letters Č, Š, Ž, Ä, Ö and ' and excludes the letters Q, W and X. This unified alphabet is used to write all Karelian varieties including Tver Karelian.
 The very few texts that were published in Karelian from medieval times through the 19th century used the Cyrillic alphabet.
 With the establishment of the Soviet Union, Finnish, written with the Latin alphabet, became official.
 However, from 1938 to 1940 Karelian written in Cyrillic replaced Finnish as an official language of the Karelian ASSR (see "History" below).

+Example from Article 1 of the Universal Declaration of Human Rights in Cyrillic Karelian script, transliteration and translation: